Rishabh42/CineMatch/assignment/assignment-1/Report.md

 ##### User stories inspired by the Team Collaborator profile

-- As a team collaborator, I want to quickly summarize and structure messy meeting notes into a clear meeting minute so that I can save time and send to my collaborators clear and structured meeting minutes.
+- As a team collaborator, I want to quickly summarize and structure messy meeting notes into clear meeting minutes so that I can save time and send to my collaborators clear and structured meeting minutes.
 - As a team collaborator, I want to generate a meeting agenda based on notes or old meeting minutes so that we can know exactly what we should discuss in meetings.
 - As a team collaborator, I want the AI to automatically add into my calendar the next meetings or deadlines that we discussed in our meeting notes so that I'm sure I won't miss any appointments or deadlines.